Dental Hygienist

 • Documents medical Hx changes and is aware of effects of such changes as they relate to the delivery of dental care

-• Evaluates appropriateness of patient’s response to care and modifies care accordingly
+• Evaluate appropriateness of patient’s response to care and modifies care accordingly.

 • Schedules recall appointments for patient using EMR Dentrix Enterprise system